 Standards of Practice

-1. Being professional, accountable and responsible
+• Being professional, responsible, and accountable

-3. Protecting the public through self-regulation
+• Protecting the public through self-regulation

-Open the Standards of Practice for LPNs
+Read the complete standards of practice for LPNs (PDF).

-Standards of Practice for Registered Nurses
+Registered Nurses Standards of Practice

 • Being responsible and accountable